will-hossack/Python/docsrc/surface.rst

 Surface Classes
 ===============

+Set of classes to respesent various types of optical planes and surfaces.
+These class types are the main obects used in tracing of rays.

 Surface Constants
 =================

-The following constants define surafce types
+The following constants define surface types to

+* Clear surfaces that do not change rays paths, these include image planes, apertures, input / output plane etc

+* Refrating surfaces, flat or curved glass surfaces that refract rays.

+* Reflecting surfaces, flat or curved mirrored surfaces.

+* Constant Blocked to represent a blocked rays.

 .. automodule:: optics.surface
-   :members: Clear,Refracting,Reflecting
+   :members: Clear,Refracting,Reflecting,Blocked

-Classes to represent optical surfaces

 Surface Class
 =============

 Abstract base class to give represent a general surface.
+This class defines

+* Surface reference point being a Vector3d that defines the location of the surface.

+* Optical Group that the surface belongs to, may be None

+* Type of surface.

+* Refractive index on the image side, which may be None.

 .. autoclass:: optics.surface.Surface
    :members: